autra/doc/01.administrate/03.afterinstall/03.dns/local/docs.md

 ---
-title: ./orphans/dns_local_network.md
+title: Local network access to your server
 taxonomy:
     category: docs
 ---
-#Local network access to your server

 After completing your server installation, it is most likely that your domain will not be accessible through the local network.
 This is a know issue known as [hairpinning](http://en.wikipedia.org/wiki/Hairpinning).